glurp/PicoWiki/README.md

 * images upload,...
 * authentification (?)
-* Websocket not ready : the idea is to append a real-time notification to all client connected
+* Websocket not ready : the idea is to make wki page dynamics...
 * mini file explorer, dropbox like : every user can upload/consult/download some files